-The work of the Education, Employment and Training Team has a remit to work with young people up to the age of 25.
+Some LA's have an Education, Employment and Training Team, or similar, who have a remit to work with young people up to the age of 25.
 The staff work closely with Careers Wales and the school to ensure the successful transition of young people who are at risk of disengaging from year 11 to post 16 education, employment and training.

-14.5 Youth Engagement and Participation Service (YEPS)
+14.5 Youth Service

-The Youth Engagement and Participation Service will focus on working with young people aged 11 years and above to raise self-esteem, build confidence, support peer-to-peer working, to assist integration into education.
-The YEP service will support a young person to overcome social and emotional barriers they are facing that are preventing them from fully engaging in school life and may be limiting their attendance.
+The LA Youth Service will focus on working with young people aged 11 years and above to raise self-esteem, build confidence, support peer-to-peer working, to assist integration into education.
+The Youth service will support a young person to overcome social and emotional barriers they are facing that are preventing them from fully engaging in school life and may be limiting their attendance.